 - Vegan naan bread (Pictured: Clay Oven Bakery’s Garlic and Coriander Naan from Morrisons- suitable for vegans)

-- Jacket Potato
+- Jacket Potato or Indian spiced potatoes

 - Stir in the lentils, coconut milk, and water or vegetable stock.
-Once it comes to a boil, cover and let simmer on a lower heat.
+Once it comes to a boil, cover, and let simmer on a lower heat.

 - When the lentils are fully cooked, stir in the spinach if using until completely wilted.